 Start by opening the Play Store app.
 Next, tap the slide-out menu button in the upper left corner, as denoted by three horizontal lines, then tap Settings.
 On the settings screen, tap Auto-update apps.
 On the next screen, you’ll be able to choose whether you want to allow apps to automatically receive updates over Wi-Fi.
 If you wish to allow, apps to update at any time or whether you want to manually install all updates.
 For the sake of this how-to, we want to turn off auto updates altogether, so tap Do not auto-update apps.

-At this point, the Auto-update apps option picker screen will close, taking you back to the main Google Play Settings screen.
-Tap your Android device’s back button to return to the Play Store’s home screen (it may be a hardware or onscreen button, depending on your device).
+At this point, the Auto-update apps option picker screen will close, taking you back to the main Play Settings screen.
+Tap your Android device’s back button to return to the Play Store home screen.
+It may be a hardware or onscreen button, depending on your device.

-To install any app updates. go back to the slide-out menu in the Play Store app, then select My apps from the list.
-Go to the Installed screen if you aren’t there already, and look for the Updates subheading, which appears when you have apps with available updates.
+To install any app updates, go back to the slide-out menu in the Play Store app.
+Then select My apps from the list.
+Go to the Installed screen.
+If you aren’t there already, look for the Updates subheading, which appears when you have apps with available updates.

-If you want to install updates for all apps, go ahead and tap the green Update all button.
-If you want to install updates one by one, tap on the app’s name under Updates, then tap the Update button on the next screen that appears.
+If you want to install updates for all apps, tap the green Update all button.
+If you’re going to install updates one by one, tap on the app name under Updates.
+Then tap the Update button on the next screen that appears.
 Repeat this process for all apps you want to update.